Home

-In practice, a novel's (or short story's) genre is often 'fixed' by its cover and marketing, while the work itself could fairly belong to two or more genres.
+In practice, a novel's (or short story's) genre is often fixed by its cover and marketing, while the work itself could fairly belong to two or more genres.

 Here's a list of all written genres, fiction and nonfiction, prose and poem and practical, as seen in a variety of lengths and formats.
 (In the case of broadcasts, movie scripts, sermons, etc., they are normally written down before being spoken aloud.)

-Major Fiction Genre Categories:
+Major Categories:

 Absurdist